 The Authority offers the Volume Based Discount Program to all Maine E-ZPass account holders.
 Under this system, the total fare for travelers of the turnpike is discounted by 25% if more than 30 one-way trips occur in a month, and a 50% discount if 40 or more one-way trips occur in a month.

-The Volume Based Discount Program replaces the previous Commuter Discount Program that began in 1982 through 2012.
-The new discount program will be applied as shown in TABLE 8 below.
+The Volume Based Discount Program replaced the previous Commuter Discount Program that began in 1982 and ran through 2012.
+The new discount program is applied as shown in the TABLE 8.